Organic Snow Oyster Mushroom Sawdust Spawn

 |Spawn shelf life||6 months (refrigerated)|

-Snow oyster (Pleurotus ostreatus) -- also called winter oyster -- is a popular firm oyster variety.
+Snow oyster (Pleurotus ostreatus) -- also called "winter oyster" -- is a popular firm oyster variety.
 They have sweeter flavor and aroma than other oysters and hold their shape and texture when cooked.
 (The taste of snow oyster mushrooms is very mild, and some even describe it as slightly woody and earthy.)
-Oyster mushrooms are a great mushroom for beginners.
+Snow oyster mushrooms are a great mushroom for beginners.
 They colonize quickly and are reliable producers.
 They are also a cold weather loving strain that tend to fruit in the cooler months.

-- Snow oyster sawdust spawn can be used for log projects and/or outdoor beds and containers.
+- Snow oyster sawdust spawn can be used for log projects and/or outdoor beds, containers, and buckets.